Blue-Pheasant/Blue-Pheasant/README.md

 **About me**

-- 💼 One year of experience in software development, focusing on backend technologies.
+- 💼 Three years of experience in software development, focusing on backend technologies.
 - ❤️ Eager to learn and master new technologies and solving problems.
 - 🚀 Dedicated to building efficient, scalable, and robust software solutions.
 - 🤝 Thrive in collaborative environments and enjoy working with dynamic teams to achieve common goals.